pennsignals/predicttemplate/readme.md

 # dsdk_cookie
-This repo should be used as a template for new data science project at Penn Medicine, especially for any project that is expected to push data back into the EMR
+This repo should be used as a template for new data science projects at Penn Medicine, especially for any project that is expected to push data back into the EMR

 ## Instructions